Don't worry about the lingering frost because this selection of spring vegetable garden plants is just perfect for your early spring vegetable garden!

 This healthy vegetable is better eaten early than late since they turn bitter as they mature.

 Snip a few onions into scrambled eggs and viola!
 You've got yourself an appetizing meal.
 With spring onions, any simple dish becomes restaurant-worthy.

 Spring or green onions are easy to grow.
 In fact, you can grow green onions from scraps or the part left after cutting the greens.

 21. Sweet Corn

-Watch this video for ideas to starting your spring vegetable gardening:
+Watch this video by Gary Pilarchik (The Rusted Garden) for ideas to start your spring vegetable gardening: